mongodb/docs/source/includes/atlas-search-commands/database-command-intro.rst

 text search queries by mapping search terms to the documents that contain those terms.

-Use the following methods to manage {+fts+} indexes.
+Use the following database commands to manage {+fts+} indexes.

 .. important::

-   The following methods can only be run on deployments hosted on :atlas:`MongoDB Atlas </>`, and require an Atlas cluster tier of at least M10.
+   The following commands can only be run on deployments hosted on :atlas:`MongoDB Atlas </>`, and require an Atlas cluster tier of at least M10.